HaotianXu/changepoints/README.md

 ## Example

-This is an example for offline univariate mean change point detection:
+This is an example for offline univariate mean change point detection by *l*<sub>0</sub> penalization:

 ``` r
 library(changepoints)